 Small habits, big results

-The most successful students aren't necessarily the smartest—they're the most consistent.
 A student who studies 2 hours daily for 300 days will massively outperform someone who crams 50 hours before each exam.
+This isn't just intuition—it's how memory consolidation works.
+Your brain needs sleep cycles between learning sessions to transfer knowledge from short-term to long-term memory.
+Cramming bypasses this process entirely.

 The 2026 challenge: modern distractions